Instructor - Criminal Justice

 Additionally, the instructor will contribute to the mission and service duties of the School of Public Affairs and University of Colorado Colorado Springs (UCCS).
 Examples of service activities include but are not limited to: participating in faculty meetings; serving on Criminal Justice, School of Public Affairs, and UCCS campus committees; participating in student recruitment activities; helping to build/maintain partnerships between the community and School of Public Affairs; and other activities as appropriate.
 The typical work distribution for an instructor is 80% teaching and 20% service.

 The University of Colorado is committed to providing a safe and productive learning, living and working community.
 To assist in achieving this goal, we conduct background investigations for all prospective applicants being considered for employment.
-Background investigations include a criminal history record check, and when appropriate, a financial and/or motor vehicle history check.
+Background investigations include a criminal history record check, educational verification, and, when appropriate, a financial and/or motor vehicle history check.

 The Immigration Reform and Control Act requires that verification of employment eligibility be documented for all new employees by the end of the third day of work.

 The University of Colorado Colorado Springs will not sponsor work visas or permanent resident applications for this position.